infrabeam1927/Basic-Bank-System/README.md

 bash
 Copy code
 ./bank_app
-Usage
+# Usage

-Upon running the program, a menu will be displayed with various options.
+1. Upon running the program, a menu will be displayed with various options.
-Choose the desired option by entering the corresponding number.
+2. Choose the desired option by entering the corresponding number.
-Follow the prompts to perform actions such as creating an account, depositing or withdrawing money, and checking account information.
+3. Follow the prompts to perform actions such as creating an account, depositing or withdrawing money, and checking account information.
-The application provides a simple interface for managing bank accounts.
+4. The application provides a simple interface for managing bank accounts.

-Contributing
+# Contributing

-If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
+- If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions are welcome!

+# License

+- This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for your own purposes.

+# Acknowledgements

+- Special thanks to the contributors who have helped improve and maintain this project.
+Your efforts are highly appreciated!

+Happy coding! 🚀

 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your purposes.
 Acknowledgements